asLody/SandHook/README.md

 ## Inline

+### disable JIT inline

-we can do nothing to prevent some methods been inlined before app start, but we can try to disable VM Jit Inline after launch.
+We can do nothing to prevent some methods been inlined before app start, but we can try to disable VM Jit Inline after launch.

 if you will hook some method that could be inlined, please call SandHook.disableVMInline()(OS >= 7.0) in Application.OnCreate()

 ### Deoptimize

 You can also deoptimize a caller that inlined your hook method by SandHook.deCompile(caller), just implement >= 7.0

+## Hidden API

+SandHook.passApiCheck();

+To bypass hidden api on P & Q

 # Demo

 ## SandVXPosed

-non-Root Xposed Environment Demo (VirtualApp With SandHook):
+non-Root Xposed Environment Demo (VirtualApp with SandHook):

 https://github.com/ganyao114/SandVXposed

 ## EdXposed(SandHook Brunch)

-Unofficial Xposed framework for >= 8.0
+Unofficial xposed framework >= 8.0

 https://github.com/ElderDrivers/EdXposed/tree/sandhook